Rajput-xv/indian-bazaar/README.md

-# Indian Bazaar - Complete Setup Guide
+# Indian Bazaar

-A full-stack marketplace connecting street food vendors with raw material suppliers.
+A full-stack marketplace connecting street food vendors with raw material suppliers in India.
+Built with modern web technologies to streamline the supply chain for small businesses.

 ## 🚀 Quick Start